drsjford/2021-05-04-strathclyde-online/data/Shell_novice_Steves_notes.md

 Using nano to set up scripts (*.sh files) But you don’t need the .sh extension (but it’s probably a useful convension).

 # Finding things
 If you buy a book it has an index at the back.
 We now accept that the index of a book is a given, but it was a revolutionary innovation that helped in searching for information).
 I was an undergrad before google and even before journals started putting abstracts and keywords in electronic format.
-We had to search by a topic called ‘Chemical Abstracts’ they were huge books where all the keywords for papers were listed together with abstracts from papers…)
+We had to search by a topic called ‘Chemical Abstracts’ they were huge books where all the keywords for papers were listed together, the keywords would direct you to another book (or series of books) of abstracts, and then those abstracts would point you to theproper reference.)

 Grep – stands for global search (ie search somewhere you specify) for a regular expression (ie search for something you specify) and print.